Fats And Fatty Acid Metabolism Set 4

 17 / 25

-17. Increased urobilinogen in urine and absence of bilirubin in the urine suggests
+17. The presence of bilirubin in the urine without urobilinogen suggests

 18 / 25